DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-10-hw-imaging-and-measurement/_index.md

 - Calculate the accuracy of the measurement using the deconvoluted MW from 2.2 and the predicted weight of the protein

-**the measurement is off by about −0.081%, meaning your experimental mass is extremely close to the theoretical value — well within typical intact‑protein LC‑MS accuracy.**
+**The measurement is off by about −0.081%, meaning your experimental mass is extremely close to the theoretical value — well within typical intact‑protein LC‑MS accuracy.**

 - Can you observe the charge state for the zoomed-in peak in the mass spectrum for the intact eGFP?
 If yes, what is it?
 If no, why not?